DCebola/Blockchain-Project-CSD2021/README.md

 (Note!
 Benchmark client is outdated and is not compatible with recent version of the system, due to changes necessary for the transactions with privacy.)

-To run the benchmark client use **java -cp target/client-0.0.1-SNAPSHOT.jar -Dloader.main=com.clients.BenchmarkClient org.springframework.boot.loader.PropertiesLauncher <proxy port_to_connect> <file with ops in resources folder> <key-alias> <key-pass>**
+To run the benchmark client use **java -cp target/client-0.0.1-SNAPSHOT.jar -Dloader.main=com.clients.BenchmarkClient org.springframework.boot.loader.PropertiesLauncher <proxy port_to_connect> <file with ops in resources folder> <key-alias> <key-pass> <extra_naming_arg>**

+Each client will save its own results in a file located in the resources/benchamark_results in the client.
+The filename will have the following terminology:
+  <file_with_ops_in_resouces_folder>_<key-alias>_results_<extra_naming_arg>.csv

+<file with ops in resources folder> -> the file needs to be in the resources/benchmark_runs folder in the client.
+This argument must not include the full path.

+In order to test the benchmark client execute first the following command: **java -cp target/client-0.0.1-SNAPSHOT.jar -Dloader.main=com.clients.BenchmarkClient org.springframework.boot.loader.PropertiesLauncher <proxy port_to_connect> registerClients**

 Authors: